A Primer on Forum Selection Clauses

 General Rules.
 The court should apply the general rules of contract law to determine whether a clause is valid.
 If the contract containing the clause fails for lack of consideration, for example, the clause is invalid.
 Similarly, if a court determines that the clause never became a part of the contract pursuant to a UCC 2-207 analysis, it is invalid.

 Special Rules.
 There are a number of special validity rules that apply exclusively in the context of forum selection clauses.
-First, a forum selection clause will generally continue to bind the parties to an agreement even after the agreement containing the clause has been terminated or cancelled.
+First, a forum selection clause will generally continue to bind the parties to an agreement even after the agreement containing the clause has been terminated or cancelled or repudiated.
 The end of the contract, in other words, does not necessarily spell the end of the forum selection clause.
 Second, a party arguing fraudulent inducement must show that the clause itself was induced by fraud.
 It is not enough for the resisting party to show that the contract as a whole was induced by fraud.
 Third, the traditional rules relating to third-party beneficiaries operate differently when it comes to forum selection clauses.
 If a non-signatory is so “closely related” to a signatory that it is “foreseeable” that the non-signatory will be bound by the clause, then many courts have held the non-signatory is bound by the clause even if that person does not satisfy the traditional criteria for identifying third-party beneficiaries.
 In practice, this rule means that it is easier for courts to bring third parties within the ambit of a forum selection clause than other types of contractual provisions.